-30/04/2019 30/04/2018 30/04/2017
+30/04/2020 30/04/2019 30/04/2018

-Men Women Men Women Men Women
+Men Women Men Men Women Women

-Permanent full-time contracts 1,266 468 1,057 416 899 387
+Permanent full-time contracts 1,664 641 1,266 468 1,057 416

-Permanent part-time contracts 25 100 28 94 26 77
+Permanent part-time contracts 37 168 25 100 28 94

-Temporary contracts 28 13 36 11 31 7
+Temporary contracts 26 11 28 13 36 11

-Total 1,9 00 1, 642 1, 427
+Total 2, 2,547 00 1,642

 Human capital, as the primary value of the Group, is a strategic resource that must be fostered and developed through long-term professional growth.
 Therefore, the Sesa Group pursues a policy of hiring its human resources on an open-ended basis, through recruitment and training plans for young high school and university graduates, offering them permanent employment contracts in all the Group companies.
-As at 30 April 2019, the percentage of personnel employed on permanent contracts was over 98% compared with the previous year's percentage of 97%.
+As at 30 April 2020, the percentage of personnel employed on permanent contracts was over 99% compared with the previous year's percentage of 98%.

 The Sesa Group also pursues human capital retention plans through a mix of strategic governance and development tools (training, career plans, work-life balance, team building and corporate welfare initiatives) by the parent company Sesa S.p.A.
-As proof of this commitment, during the year ended 30 April 2019, there was a low rate of outgoing turnover of around 5.47%, despite the high rate of incoming turnover and the pressures that characterise the Information Technology sector, which presents a structural situation with a lack of professionalism and above-national average mobility of human resources.
+As proof of this commitment, during the year ended 30 April 2020, there was a low rate of outgoing turnover of around 4.44%, falling further again from 2019, despite the high rate of change in the percentage of new staff and the pressures that characterise the Information Technology sector, which presents a structural situation with a lack of professionalism and above-national average mobility of human resources.

-With regard to incoming turnover (12.9% in the year ended 30 April 2019), more than 43% of new hires regarded resources up to the age of 30, in support of the development of the human capital dimension necessary to support business growth.
+With regard to the percentage change of new hires (12.64% in the year ended 30 April 2020), more than 34% of new hires regarded resources up to the age of 30, in support of the development of the human capital dimension necessary to support business growth.